osxmidi/LinVst/Wine-Bottles/README.md

 Run Daw from the terminal (or configure WINELOADER to be set on boot)

-LinVst automatically sets the WINEPREFIX variable based on the path of the linvst.so file (that has been renamed to the vst2 dll's name so that the Linux Daw can load it).

-So, LinVst automatically sets the WINEPREFIX to the wine location in a bottle when the Daw loads the vst.
+LinVst automatically sets the WINEPREFIX to the wine location of the vst when the Daw loads the vst.

 check if the WINELOADER path is set